umizoom/ACME-Sports/README.md

 # ACME-Sports

-This project is a simple command line program written in `Python 3.8.9` that fetches and parses data from 2 API endpoints, merges the data and returns a json formatted string.
+This project is a simple command line program written in `Python 3.X` that fetches and parses data from 2 API endpoints, merges the data and returns a json formatted string.

 ## Dependency installation

-It's recommended to use [Python virtual env](https://docs.python.org/3.8/tutorial/venv.html) as this prevents any issues with the global Python installation on your machine.
+It's recommended to use a [Python virtual env](https://docs.python.org/3.8/tutorial/venv.html) as this prevents any issues with the global Python installation on your machine.

 Once your python virtual env is installed and sourced, please run the following to install any dependencies.